Subhangi69/Employee-management-System/README.md

-# 🧑‍💼 Employee Management System
+# 🧑‍💼 Employee Management System  (SAIL Internship)

 A Java-based GUI desktop application that allows you to manage employee records efficiently.
 Built using **Java Swing** for the interface and **MySQL** for database operations.